 Set your clock to your arrival time

-As soon as the plane takes off, I am operating on the time zone of my destination.
-I work out when I need to try and sleep based on this.
+As soon as the plane takes off, start operating on the time zone of my destination.
+Work out when you need to try and sleep based on this.
 So, if you are arriving somewhere late at night, sleep early on in your flight so that by the time you arrive you will be tired again, and have the best chance of a good first nights sleep.

 Put a playlist together